The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

       return res.status(401).send({ message: 'Invalid credentials' });
     }

-    // Add a { userId } property to the session object with the new user's user_id value req.session.userId = user.user_id;
+    // This creates a cookie with { userId = X } which is sent with the response req.session.userId = user.user_id;

     res.send(user);